How to Replace Trailer Brake Pads By Yourself?

 How to troubleshoot trailer brake pads by yourself?

-Sometimes, even though your trailer brakes seem to be working fine, they might still be wearing out.
-If this happens, you'll want to know how to troubleshoot trailer brake pads.
+Sometimes, even though your trailer brakes seem to work fine, they might still be worn out.
+If this happens, you’ll want to know how to troubleshoot trailer brake pads.

 You can do this by following these steps: